Are you an adviser? Go to Unbiased Pro

 The government has clamped down on the buy-to-let market in recent years with changes to the tax system.

-In April 2016, it added a 3% surcharge in stamp duty on additional properties, including second homes and buy-to-let properties.
+In April 2016, it added a 3% surcharge in stamp duty on additional properties, including second homes and buy-to-lets.
+After the Autumn Budget, stamp duty for second properties and buy-to-let homes rose from 3% to 5%.

 Since April 2020, landlords cannot deduct the interest they pay on their mortgage before paying tax, which gave higher-rate taxpayers 40% tax relief on their mortgage payments.